 What We Like:

-- Triple ultrasonic emitters for wider coverage
+- Triple ultrasonic emitters for broader coverage

-- Six training modes for versatility
+- Six training modes for flexibility

-- Built-in LED flashlight for night safety
+- Built-in LED flashlight for added safety

-- Quick USB-C charging and long battery life
+- Quick USB-C charging

 What Could Be Improved: